Is autonomous acreage mowing worth it on a 2.5–10 acre property?

 Tier-by-tier read

-Cash terms over 8 years are roughly identical to a fortnightly contractor (about $1,000 cheaper net of residual and call-outs — call it noise).
-The case for AutoAcre at this tier rests on three things the cash analysis doesn't capture: roughly 3× the mowing cadence year-round, asset ownership at year 8, and zero scheduling load — no booking, no rescheduling around rain, no chasing the contractor when the grass gets long.
+Cash terms over 8 years are about $39,000 cheaper than a fortnightly contractor net of residual and call-outs.
+The case for AutoAcre at this tier rests on three things on top of the cash savings: roughly 3× the mowing cadence year-round, asset ownership at year 8, and zero scheduling load — no booking, no rescheduling around rain, no chasing the contractor when the grass gets long.

 5 acres — first clean win on cash

-This is where the numbers start working unambiguously.
-The customer-owned mower amortises across enough acreage that the 8-year cash position favours AutoAcre by roughly $8,700 even before counting the asset value.
-At year 8 you've spent less and you have a ~$6,700 mower in working condition.
+The 8-year cash position favours AutoAcre by roughly $54,800 even before counting the asset value or call-outs.
+After residual and call-outs, the net saving lands around $56,700.
+At year 8 you've spent dramatically less and you have a ~$6,700 mower in working condition.

 6–8 acres — the sweet spot

 This is the band where the AutoAcre Buy + Manage offer does its best work.
-Customer-owned commercial-grade equipment scales well across multi-paddock acreage, the management service handles the operational complexity that a contractor would charge per-visit for, and the cumulative cash savings against a fortnightly contractor are substantial enough to make the year 1 outlay easy to justify.
+Customer-owned commercial-grade equipment scales well across multi-paddock acreage, the management service handles the operational complexity that a contractor would charge per-visit for, and the cumulative cash savings against a fortnightly contractor are large enough that the year 1 outlay pays back inside 18 months.

-At 8 acres specifically, the raw 8-year cash gap to the contractor is nearly closed even before counting residual — meaning the net economic position favours AutoAcre by roughly $33,700 once you account for the asset the customer ends up with.
-This is the strongest cell in the matrix.
+At 8 acres specifically, the 8-year cash gap to the contractor is roughly $108,600 in AutoAcre's favour before residual — meaning the net economic position favours AutoAcre by roughly $110,500 once you account for the asset the customer ends up with.

 9–10 acres — strong wins, but consider commercial